 Depression Affects Your Mind and Body

-Everyone feels sad or “blue” from time to time.
-But depression is much more serious than just feeling down.
+Everyone feels sad or "blue" from time to time for a few days or weeks.
+Depression is when these feelings don't go away and they interfere with daily life.
 Depression is a real illness.
 It makes you feel sad and helpless.
 It gets in the way of your life and relationships.
 It inhibits your ability to think and act.
 But, with help, you can feel better again.

 Brain chemicals affect your body as well as your mood.
 So depression may do more than just make you feel low.
 You may also feel bad physically.
 Depression can: